How to Speak English Fluently

 most important piece of advice I can give is to relax.
 Don't worry

-think of the right word or tense to use, don't worry about it.
-Just say
+can't think of the right word or tense to use, don't worry about it.

-is also important to listen to as much English as possible.
-This is
+It is also important to listen to as much English as possible.
+This

-easy with access to the web, movies, TV and radio.
-If you listen, even
+is easy with access to the web, movies, TV and radio.
+If you listen,

-if you are not concentrating on what you are listening to, you will
+even if you are not concentrating on what you are listening to, you

-start to absorb the language and will start using phrases and sentence
+will start to absorb the language and will start using phrases and

 Write some different subjects on pieces of paper (for example,